syncfusion-content/blazor-docs/blazor/range-slider/how-to/validate.md

+---
+layout: post
+title: How to Validate in Blazor Range Slider Component | Syncfusion
+description: Checkout and learn about Validate in Blazor Range Slider component of Syncfusion, and more details.
+platform: Blazor
+control: Range Slider
+documentation: ug
+---

 # Validate the slider using FormValidator

 The Slider component can be validated using our FormValidator.
 The following steps walk-through slider validation.